jlmelville/smallvis/docs/idp-theory.md

 parameterized probability distributions).
 They use it as part of an efficient root-finding procedure for the perplexity calibration step as an alternative to the typical binary search process.
 As far as I can tell, they do not connect it to the Fisher Information or for intrinsic dimensionality calculation.
+A t-SNE implementation that used this method would get the intrinsic dimensionality estimate at essentially no extra cost.

 [Carter, Raich and Hero](https://doi.org/10.1109/TSP.2009.2031722) use a proxy to Fisher Information distance between probability distributions as